 Rowell eventually became known as the biggest rodeo stock contractor in the West, supplying rodeos with cows and other animals for their events.

 In 1941, he was the stock provider and also the arena director for the Bay Area’s very first Grand National Rodeo, which was held at the Cow Palace.
 He continued in that capacity until 1952.
-Over the years, he was a cattleman who showcased his stock at 25 different rodeos that he promoted throughout the West—which of course included the annual rodeo at his own Rowell Ranch.
+Over the years, he was a cattleman who showcased his stock at 25 different rodeos that he promoted throughout the West, which included the annual rodeo at his own Rowell Ranch.

 Board of Directors

-For more information on the annual Rowell Ranch Rodeo, please don't hesitate to contact us today at:
+For more information about the annual Rowell Ranch Rodeo, please contact us at:

 For inquiries specifically about this website please contact: